10 Easy Ways To Save Money On Groceries

 While I use sales and coupons regularly I do a lot of grocery shopping at discount stores like Aldi and Walmart.
 I've found that at discount stores I can save quite a bit on produce, frozen foods, and boxed items.

 Other discount types of grocery stores are salvage or outlet stores.
-Now, these aren’t as bad as you may be thinking.
+Now, these aren’t as bad as you may think.
 These types of stores are basically the Ross and TJ Maxx for groceries.

 The food these types of stores sell is usually